GrammaTech/ddisasm/README.md

 However, it receives the compiler and compiler flags as arguments

--`reassemble_no_rebuild.sh` rewrites a binary without trying to rebuild the project before and without running tests later.
+- `reassemble_no_rebuild.sh` rewrites a binary without trying to rebuild the project before and without running tests later.

+- `compare_with_melt.sh` runs the disassembler and generates user hints these user hints are then compared to the IR resulting from calling gtm using gtir_compare.
+It generates a file with the differences and outputs filtered differences.

 ## Testing
 The directory /bin also contains script for running extensive tests: